berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 **I don't have the multimedia files you used. ? **

 For this project you do not need any multimedia files.
-Because it is a birthday card you have to create your own.
-Instructions are in the manual. 🎉
+Since this is a birthday card, you must upload person photos yourself. 🎉
 ## Page Properties:

 - Displays 4 upcoming birthdays.
 The number can also be increased further with the help of a swiper card
 - Shows the remaining time for birthdays.
 - Ready for White and Dark Theme.
 - Highlights the birthday person in a white frame.
-- Birthday icon at the very first card let's HA to remind you the birthday in various ways.
+- Birthday icon at the very first card, let's HA to remind you the birthday in various ways.
 In my example a notification through telegram.
 - Full screen tablet version
 - Info on creating a sensor that displays multiple birthdays
 - Info on creating the template sensors from the UI
 - Info on how to shorten state attribute messages.
-- Info on creatşng full screen pages on tablet and pc view.
+- Info on creating full screen content on tablet and pc view.
 - Full code explanation line by line

 ## Before we start, we need some third party tools from Hacs: